panubo/docker-mariadb-toolbox/commands/backup.md

 # Backup databases

-Command to backup databases and place in a timestamped directory.
+Command to backup databases and place in a either a timestamped local directory or copied to any backend that [rclone](https://rclone.org) supports.

 ## Environment Configuration